Privacy & Cookies

-If any service provider is based outside of the European Economic Area, we will ensure that the provider is either a current subscriber to the EU/US Privacy Shield, or we have an appropriate contract for the international transfer of personal information with them.
-If you would like to see a copy of any relevant provisions, please contact email@example.com.
+If any service provider is based outside of the European Economic Area, we will ensure that standard contractual clauses are in place or we have an appropriate contract for the international transfer of personal information with them.
+If you would like to see a copy of any relevant provisions, please contact firstname.lastname@example.org.

 If you request a booking which is made with a travel services provider outside the European Economic Area (for example a hotel in New York), we may transfer your personal data to that travel service provider in order to perform our contract with you and make your booking with them.